airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/calendarhero-integration-with-eleapi.md

    * Enter the API Token obtained from CalendarHero into the corresponding field.
    * Proceed to authenticate your account credentials.
 3. **Mapping the Variable**:
-   * After authentication, you'll see the screen where you can map the EleApi’s answers by end-user to the fields of the CalendarHero system.
+   * After authentication, you'll see the screen where you can map the eleapi’s answers by end-user to the fields of the CalendarHero system.
    * Use the "Question" dropdown to select the bot questions whose answers you want to store.
 If the dropdown isn't visible, type “/” to list down all the questions.
    * Map the selected questions to parameters in the CalendarHero system.
 If the dropdown isn't visible, manually enter the parameter names.
    * Add new variables as needed by clicking the “Add Parameter” button from the top right.